lolivi/EFTD6Limits/README.md

 - To obtain weights for the quadratic events with respect to SM events download quad_ratio.py.
 - Change the path and write 0 if you are using the boson mass or 1 for the transverse momentum.
 - If you are using another boson, change the PDG code in line 41 (23 is for Z, 24 is for positive charged W and so on...)
-- Change the cross sections, which are used to normalize the plots.
-You will find them in the .txt file obtained in the generation section.
+- Change the cross sections in line , which are used to normalize the plots.
+You will find them in the txt file obtained in the generation section.
 - Then launch:
 ```bash
 python quad_ratio.py